giftmischer69/giftmischer69.github.io/_posts/2020-08-27-philosophy.md

 this probably only works for stuff you actually want to do.

 ## preface
-sometimes i have a day of just thinking through concepts. you need to have these days to have an idea of what logically comes next in the development and how you want to implement it. if working on projects is fun, it feels good to pour energy into a project, and more work is done at the end of the day.
+if working on projects is fun, it feels good to pour energy into a project, and more work is done at the end of the day.

 ## what is flow?